Bobby Douglas

+Competitive career

 Born into poverty, he excelled in athletics.
 At Bridgeport High School he wrestled, played running back in football, and played baseball.
 Douglas rose to the top in wrestling by capturing the Ohio 112-pound weight class crown in 1959 as a sophomore.
 He also won the 127-pound title as a senior.
 Though Douglas is often credited with being the first black Ohio high school state titlist, the honor rightly belongs to a 145-pound senior from John Adams named Ludie Graddy, who beat Euclid's Bill Murphy, 4–3, in the state championship match in 1958.

-Douglas began college at nearby West Liberty State College, located across the Ohio River in West Virginia.
-He wrestled there for two years and captured an NAIA championship and second in the NCAA.
+Douglas began his college wrestling career at nearby West Liberty State College, located across the Ohio River in West Virginia.
+He wrestled there for two years and captured an NAIA championship and was second in the NCAA Championships.
 He then transferred to Oklahoma State, where he won the Big Eight Conference 147-pound crown.
 The Cowboys never lost a dual meet with Douglas in the lineup, and captured a pair of conference championships and the 1964 NCAA team title.